Dandamudi Rajagopal: Personal life

-He was born on 16 October 1916 in Gandigunta village, Krishna district to a family of farmers.
-Impressed by the legendary bodybuilder Kodi Rammurthy Naidu, he took up the sport of weightlifting.
+Rajagopal was born on 16 October 1916 in Gandigunta village, Krishna district (in present day Andhra Pradesh), to a family of farmers.
+Impressed by the bodybuilder Kodi Rammurthy Naidu, he took up the sport of weightlifting.
 He was trained by Sistla Somayajulu in weightlifting for some time.
 Later he traveled with Kolli Rangadasu and gave many performances in different Indian states and countries.

-Rajagopal was married to Anasuya.
+He was married to Anasuya.
 The couple had 5 children - Jhansi Lakshmibai, Purnachandra Rao, Shyamasundara Rao, Basavaraja Rao and Vijayalakshmi.

-He died on 6 August 1981.
+Rajagopal died on 6 August 1981, at the age of 64.
 An indoor stadium, Dandamudi Rajagopal Rao Indoor Stadium, was donated by and named after him at Benz Circle, Vijayawada.
 The stadium was inaugurated by then Chief Minister of Andhra Pradesh Tanguturi Anjaiah.